The Language of Byzantine Learned Literature

 The learned literary language of Byzantium is subjected to new and ground-breaking analysis in this volume

-"This volume on the language of the Byzantine learned literature fills a gap in the field (...) it should be said that the contributions are - without exception - of high quality; most are written by the authority on the field (...) this volume will undoubtedly foster more research" (Jorie Soltic, in Medioevo Greco 15, 2015, p.
+"This volume on the language of the Byzantine learned literature fills a gap in the field (...) the contributions are - without exception - of high quality; most are written by the authority on the field (...) this volume will undoubtedly foster more research" (Jorie Soltic, in Medioevo Greco 15, 2015, p.
 352-355)

 Martin Hinterberger teaches Byzantine literature at the University of Cyprus.
 His main fields of interest are the language of Byzantine literature and Byzantine emotions.
 He has also published on Byzantine autobiography, hagiography and vernacular literature.